rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 	  'g06'  |  47.6    19.0    92.7    55.3    51.7    26.6    40.4
 	  'g07'  |  41.2    64.0    87.7    71.6    57.8    59.3    34.7

-We may visualize the same performance tableau in a colorful setting in the default system browser with the command:
+We may visualize the same performance tableau in a more colorful setting in the default system browser with the command:
         >>> dog.showHTMLPerformanceTableau()

 .. image:: tutorialPerfTab.png